 Masks must be worn in all indoor instructional spaces during scheduled teaching time.
-This includes classrooms, teaching labs, tuitorials, seminars, etc.
+This includes classrooms, exam spaces, teaching labs, tuitorials, seminars, etc.

 - Instructors or other presenters (student presenters, etc.) may remove their mask while lecturing if they can fully maintain two metres of distance from all others.